 | Kernel | Shared with host | Isolated kernel per VM |

-| Syscall Interface | Direct to host kernel | Via KVM hypervisor |
+| Syscall interface | Direct to host kernel | Through KVM hypervisor |

-| Attack Surface | Entire host kernel | Virtualized hardware |
+| Attack surface | Entire host kernel | Virtualized hardware only |

-| Escape Difficulty | Kernel exploits | Hardware virtualization bypass |
+| Escape difficulty | Kernel exploits | Hardware virtualization bypass |

-| Boot Time | Milliseconds | Sub-second |
+| Boot time | Milliseconds | Sub-second |

-What SmolVM Protects
+What SmolVM protects

 Malicious guest code cannot: